AtiliaZdean/Final-Year-Project/README.md

 ## 🎨 UI Design Credit
 This project’s interface design was inspired by the **Skydash Admin Template** by BootstrapDash.
 All visual components were customized to suit the operational needs of HygieiaHub.
-Skydash is licensed under [MIT License](https://github.com/BootstrapDash/skydash-html-template/blob/main/LICENSE).

 ---